×

 • Heart MRI

-• Ventriculogram (A dye is injected into your left heart ventricle, an X-ray is then taken that shows the size and pumping efficiency of this heart chamber)
+• Ventriculogram (A dye is injected into your left heart ventricle, and an X-ray is then taken that shows the size and pumping efficiency of this heart chamber)

 Imaging can show the damaged areas of the heat.
-However, to rule out a heart attack, a coronary angiography may be needed.
+However, to rule out a heart attack, coronary angiography may be needed.

-There is no specific treatment for broken heart syndrome but medicines can help and most people make a full recovery after taking them.
+There is no specific treatment for broken heart syndrome, but medicines can help, and most people make a full recovery after taking them.

 Medication used to treat broken heart syndrome: